 Loans and advances, except unsecured overdrafts, are backed by collateral.
 The amount and type of collateral required depends on the assessment of the credit risk of the customer.
 Guidelines are implemented regarding the acceptability of types of collateral and valuation parameters.

 The main types of collateral obtained are as follows:

-- For retail lending; mortgages over residential properties and consumer assets - For commercial lending; charges over real estate properties
+- For retail lending; mortgages over residential properties and consumer assets such as motor vehicles - For commercial lending; charges over real estate properties